dxing97/subs2cia/README.md

 # subs2cia

-A subtitled media to condensed immersion audio converter.
+A subtitled media to condensed immersion media converter.

 Inspired by a script demoed [here](https://www.youtube.com/watch?v=QOLTeO-uCYU) that takes audio snippets played during subtitles and concatenates them together to make one large audio file that should contain just spoken audio.
-However, the quality of the snippets you use directly influences the quality of the final condensed audio, and subtitle timing information isn't taken into account when generating the final condensed audio, potentially resulting in stutters, repeated audio, and dialogue with little to no space between each sentence.
+However, the quality of the snippets you use directly influences the quality of the final condensed audio, and subtitle timing information isn't taken into account when generating the final condensed audio, potentially resulting in stutters, repeated audio, and dialogue with unnatural spacing between each sentence.

 This script aims to fix these issues, as well as allow users the flexibility to choose how the audio is generated.

+Currently only tested on *nix operating systems.

+## Features
+ * Removes overlaps between subtitle timings
+ * Generate condensed video
+ * Automagically prefer desired language audio and subtitles from multiple inputs
+ * Filter out subtitles that don't contain text (WIP)
+ * Re-adds natural spacing between sentences that start and end close together (disabled by default)
+ * Pads subtitles with audio (disabled by default)
+ * Process multiple files at once in batch mode (disabled by default)

 ## Installation
 Clone the repository, and run